 We support the children to develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics.
 We consistently encourage ambition through our thorough progression planning, in which challenge is seen positively.

-In Key Stage 1, Science is recorded on Tapestry as photographic evidence of science learning, pupils’ comments and the processes followed in preparing and carrying out a range of experiments, and in formalised Science books too.
+In Key Stage 1, Science is recorded through photographic evidence of learning, pupils’ comments and the processes followed in preparing and carrying out a range of experiments, and in formalised Science books too.

 In Key Stage 2, children complete 'exit cards', each lesson, to assess and advance their learning.
 This is done through concept cartoons, practical investigations called TAPS and technology-based quiz programmes, like Kahoot.